mergermarket/cdflow2/docs/src/commands/deploy.md

 `--new-state` | `-n`
 : Allow run without a pre-existing tfstate file.

+`--error-on-destroy` | `-e`
+: Error if any resources are marked to be destroyed during plan.

 `--terraform-log-level` | `-t`
 : Set Terraform log level (TF_LOG), useful for debugging.